Mixing patterns

-Types of Mixing Patterns
+Types of mixing patterns

 Mixing patterns are a characteristic of an entire network, referring to the extent for nodes to connect to other similar or different nodes.
 Mixing, therefore, can be classified broadly as assortative or disassortative.
 Assortative mixing is the tendency for nodes to connect to like nodes, while disassortative mixing captures the opposite case in which very different nodes are connected.

 Obviously, the particular node characteristics involved in the process of creating a link between a pair will shape a network's mixing patterns.
 For instance, in a sexual relationship network, one is likely to find a preponderance of male-female links, while in a friendship network male-male and female-female networks might prevail.
 Examining different sets of node characteristics thus may reveal interesting communities or other structural properties of the network.
 In principle there are two kinds of methods used to exploit these properties.
 One is based on analytical calculations by using generating function techniques.
 The other is numerical, and is based on Monte Carlo simulations for the graph generation.

 In a study on mixing patterns in networks, M.E.J.
 Newman starts by classifying the node characteristics into two categories.
 While the number of real-world node characteristics is virtually unlimited, they tend to fall under two headings: discrete and scalar/topological.
 The following sections define the differences between the categories and provide examples of each.
 For each category, the models of assortatively mixed networks introduced by Newman are discussed in brief.

-Mixing Based on Discrete Characteristics

-Discrete characteristics of a node are categorical, nominal, or enumerative, and often qualitative.
-For instance, race, gender, and sexual orientation are commonly examined discrete characteristics.